-When the barge sank, it came to rest on top of its crane and pedestal at a 130-degree angle.
+When the barge sank, it came to rest on top of its crane and pedestal.
 Conflicting records made it unclear if the 275-ton crane and boom was physically attached to the 600-ton barge or gravity-mounted on the track.
 Because of its position under the vessel, sonar scans and diver inspections did not provide a clear indication of attachment.
 Global’s salvage team was obligated to work under the “worst case scenario” and assume the crane was attached, calculating 280-tons of horizontal pull needed to parbuckle the vessel.

 Global subcontracted the DB Mare Island from CS Marine Construction for use as the dive barge; prior to parbuckling its crane was used to remove the sunken barge’s four anchors and dive station container, eliminating fouling hazards.
 Curtin Maritime’s 214 deck barge was outfitted for pulling during the parbuckle; equipment included anchor winches, strand jacks, salvage anchors, and thousands of feet of cable.
 As the topside crew configured the complex array of anchors and winches, the divers rigged the casualty for parbuckling.